agshab/Laundromat/README.md

       6. Switch to Branch4 on the local

+      7. NET SDK: Ensure that you have the .NET SDK installed to build.
+            Back on the TERMINAL or use cmd or git bash to run "dotnet ef migrations add Initial" command, once thats is sucessful
-      7. Run dotnet ef database update from within the Laundromat project to create the database structure
+            Then run "dotnet ef database update" command in the subfolder dir.
+This will create the "Laundromat.db" on your desktop.
+Run dotnet ef database update from within the Laundromat project to create the database structure

       8. Seed the database onto your machine (Make sure to uncomment out //seedthedatabase before you store it onto your machine)